 The United States has its fair share of unique, utterly American features.
 Yellowstone's billowing geysers are a pretty standard image of the U.S. The geologic majesty of the Grand Canyon also comes to mind.
-Really big pancakes?
-Yeah, Americans love those.
-But there are also more disconcerting North American traditions -- the systematic racism of slavery, for instance.
-And don't forget about the natural disasters that seem to camp out on this little corner of the globe.
+But don't forget about the natural disasters that seem to camp out on this little corner of the globe, too.
 Tornadoes are one native feature that occurs with disturbing regularity in certain parts of the United States.

 But that doesn't mean that North America has a trademark on the twister.
 In fact, tornadoes have occurred on every continent except Antarctica [source: Williams].
 The United States definitely gets the most: At about 1,400 reported tornadoes a year, the U.S. gets slammed far more than other areas do.
 The United Kingdom has the most of any European county, with about 33 reported tornadoes a year.
 Overall, Europe sees about 300 twisters a year [source: Jensen].